Jako/CronManager/docs/usage.md

 or the name of a propertyset.

-The snippet cannot be terminated with `exit()`, because the CronManager is also terminated with exit.
+The snippet cannot be terminated with `exit()`, because the CronManager is also terminated with this exit.
 So it cannot write any success or error message to the database.
 Since version 1.2.2 `CronManager: 1` is added as default snippet property to detect if the snippet is executed by CronManager.
-Since version 1.2.4, the current modCronjob instance is passed as snippet property `CronManagerJob` to the executed snippet.
+Since version 1.2.4, the current modCronjob instance can be passed as snippet property `CronManagerJob` to the executed snippet.
+This has to be enabled with the `cronmanager.pass_modcronjob` MODX system seetting.
 This way the snippet can determine, which job triggered it, it can change and save the modCronjob instance to i.e. disable the cron job.

 !!! caution
     After adding a cronjob, it isn't active.
 You have to change the active state